hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/select-list.md

 SELECT 7, 15 * 3, getdate()
 ```

-### Aliasing Columns
+## Aliasing Columns

 Most of the time SELECT queries preserve the names of the columns they are retrieving.
 However, naming or renaming columns
-can be useful to convey more clearly what the value corresponds to.
+can be useful to convey more clearly the meaning of a column value.
 This is specially useful when an expression is included in the
-select list where each engine will generate a *cryptic* name for it, or when joining tables where multiple columns can end up
+select list where each engine typically generates a *cryptic* or random name for it, or when joining tables where multiple columns can end up
 having the same name.

 To alias a column append the `.as(<string>)` method to it.